-From there, select the cells with 3 or more terms as they’re the ones that will give you long-tail keywords most commonly used in voice searches.
+From there, select the cells with three or more terms as they're the ones that will give you long-tail keywords most commonly used in voice searches.

-Again, Google hasn’t added voice search information as separate information (as they’ve done with desktop and mobile search differentiation), but you can still reach it by going for long-tail keywords your audience uses.
+Google hasn't added voice search information as separate information (as they've done with desktop and mobile search differentiation).
+You can still infer it by going for long-tail keywords your audience uses.